miscmoon/miscmoon.github.io/_posts/2016-10-16-Wordpress-to-Jekyll.md

 ---
 layout: post
 title: From Wordpress to Jekyll
+category: etc
 ---
 I published my first website sometime circa 2000.
 Of course I'd been obsessed with my computer before ever getting dial-up, so I was amazed to see what a few lines of html would output on the screen.
 I would write very basic code on notepad and push it out to my very own journal as so many did back then.